 Ensure twelve-month housing stability of PSH tenants of no less than 85%

 Reporting Requirements: Track and report the expenditure of restricted state mental health PSH funds separately in the implementation status reports required in subsection f below.
 Based on these reports, the Department may adjust the amount of state funds on a quarterly basis up to the amount of the total allocation to the CSB.
-The CSB shall include applicable information about individuals receiving PSH services and the services they receive in its information system and CCS Extract monthly extracts.
+The CSB shall include applicable information about individuals receiving PSH services and the services they receive.

-Submit implementation status reports for PSH within 45 days after the end of the quarter for the first three quarters and within 60 days of the end of the fiscal year to the Department.
-Submit data about individuals following guidance provided by the Office of Community Housing and using the tools, platforms, and data transmission requirements provided by the Department.
+CSB shall submit data about individuals following guidance provided by the Office of Community Housing

+The CSB shall submit the required program and financial data reports in the format established by the Department.

-Establish mechanisms to ensure the timely and accurate collection and transmission of data.
-The Department shall provide the data collection and reporting database, submission due dates, and reporting protocols to the CSB in sufficient time to allow it to comply with them.
+The Department shall provide the data collection and reporting database, submission due dates, and reporting protocols to the CSB in sufficient time to allow for compliance and in accordance with Section 6 of this Exhibit.

 11.4.
 Forensic Services